 Connect with leading companies and kickstart your career journey.

-The Site Supervisor/Engineer (Roadworks) is responsible for overseeing roadwork projects through regular site visits to ensure compliance with project specifications, drawings, and safety standards.
-The role involves coordinating with consultants, clients, and authorities regarding project progress and completion.
+The Site Supervisor/Engineer (Roadworks) is responsible for monitoring and inspecting roadwork activities to ensure compliance with project specifications and safety standards.
+This role involves regular site visits and coordination with various stakeholders to facilitate project progress and completion.

-The role is for a Project Manager responsible for overseeing construction projects to ensure they are completed on time, within budget, and according to safety and quality standards.
-The position requires leadership skills, construction knowledge, and coordination of teams and contractors on-site.
+The Project Manager is responsible for overseeing and managing all on-site project activities.
+This role requires strong leadership and construction knowledge to ensure projects are completed on time, within budget, and in accordance with safety and quality standards.

-The Site Safety Supervisor plays a crucial role in ensuring safety compliance on construction sites.
-This position involves monitoring safety practices, conducting inspections, and advising on occupational health standards to maintain a safe working environment.
+The Site Safety Supervisor is responsible for ensuring safety compliance on construction sites.
+This role involves monitoring safety practices and implementing Safe Work Systems to promote a safe working environment.

 Construction is one of Malaysia's most employment-intensive industries, encompassing civil engineering, structural engineering, building works, infrastructure development, project management, and quantity surveying.
 The sector is underpinned by sustained public infrastructure investment — MRT, LRT extensions, Pan Borneo Highway, and the Penang Transport Master Plan — alongside a large private property development market across all major states.